Quasinormal Modes and Greybody factors of de Sitter Black holes surrounded by Quintessence in Rastall gravity: Introduction

-Building upon the existing research, this study aims to further investigate the quasinormal modes and greybody factors of the black hole solution investigated in Ref. \cite{dj202301} within Rastall gravity.
+Building upon the existing research, this study aims to further investigate the quasinormal modes and greybody factors of the black hole solution investigated in Ref. \cite{dj202301}, {the Reissner-Nordstr\" om- black holes in Rastall gravity surrounded by a quintessence field in the presence of a non-vanishing cosmological constant (de-Sitter)}.
 By exploring the scalar quasinormal modes, we aim to deepen our understanding of the effects and implications of Rastall gravity on the dynamics and characteristics of black holes.
-The following sections will present our methodology, analysis, and findings regarding the scalar quasinormal modes and greybody factors of the specific black hole solution in Rastall gravity.
+The following sections will present our methodology, analysis, and findings regarding {the thermodynamic and impact of Rastall gravity on remnant mass}, the scalar quasinormal modes.
+On the other hand, the greybody factors of the specific black hole solution in Rastall gravity will be found. { The absorption cross section will be calculated and the effects of different parameters will be investigated.
+Moreover, the null geodesics and the effect of the Rastall gravity parameter on the light trajectory will be examined}

-The paper is organised as follows: In Section \ref{sec02}, we have discussed the field equations in Rastall gravity surrounded by quintessence field and the AdS/dS black hole solution associated with it.
-In Section \ref{sec03}, we have discussed scalar perturbation and effective potential behaviours.
-Section \ref{sec04} deals with the quasinormal modes and WKB approximation method.
-In Section \ref{sec05}, we have discussed the time evolution of scalar perturbation.
-Section \ref{sec06} deals with the greybody factor associated with the black hole.
-Finally, in Section \ref{sec07}, we provide a brief concluding remark based on the findings.
+The paper is organized as follows: In Section \ref{sec2}, we have discussed the field equations in Rastall gravity surrounded by quintessence field and the dS black hole solution associated with it. {The metric and associated horizons are examined in Section \ref{sec3}.
+Thermodynamics and the remnant mass of the black hole are investigated in Section \ref{sec4}.} In Section \ref{sec5}, we have discussed scalar perturbation and effective potential behaviors.
+Section \ref{sec6} deals with the quasinormal modes and WKB approximation method.
+In Section \ref{sec7}, we have discussed the time evolution of scalar perturbation.
+Section \ref{sec8} discusses the greybody factor associated with the black hole. {Section \ref{sec9} devotes to investigation of geodesics of the black hole.} Finally, in Section \ref{sec10}, we provide a brief concluding remark based on the findings.

 Throughout the manuscript, we use $G=c=1.$